sonata-project/SonataMediaBundle/docs/reference/amazon_s3.rst

 Configuration
 -------------

-This is a sample config file to enable amazon S3 as a filesystem & provider:
+This is a sample configuration to enable amazon S3 as a filesystem and provider:

 .. code-block:: yaml